colonial-heritage/colonial-collections/docs/testing.md

 # Testing

-This application has different tests.
+The applications have different tests.
 The unit tests and end-to-end tests run in CI after creating a pull request.
 Therefore, pull requests can only be merged if all tests have passed.

 ## Unit testing